levonk/data-integration/Implementor.md

   * Layer 0 - Raw as ingested
      * Data as ingested
      * Very High Security
+     * Delete super sensitive data after ingest
-  * Layer 1 - Hard Business Rules
+  * Layer 1 - High Granular Queryable
      * Notes
 	   * Source of truth
+	   * Parquet format
+	   * limited access only to people that understand risks of big data
 	   * Partitioned by Ingest datetime
 	   * Critical to backup this bucket above all
 	   * Minimal if any Transformations